 - 52 (Greg Rucka, Geoff Johns, Mark Waid, Grant Morrison) – I’ve written a little too much about the books above, mainly because I feel the main comic lines that people are familiar with (the mainstream ones, ie Superman or Batman) are difficult to follow and have decayed in quality at least for now.
 One of the reasons, is because their best talent are busy at work on this book, 52, which comes out ONCE A WEEK.
 The four authors listed are some of the best talent in the business and are collaborating on a story which is supposed to redefine the universe that DC’s comics operate in.
 These are written well, they come out every week (so it gives you a reason to go into the comic store weekly), and are easy to understand. ’nuff said

-Those were the things that are currently ongoing series that I’d recommend.
+Those were the currently ongoing series that I’d recommend.
 Here’s 3 more books that I’d recommend from a comic store’s “backfiles” — old issues or trade paperbacks (collections of comics w/o the ads) that are great:

 - Identity Crisis (Brad Meltzer & Rags Morales & covers by Michael Turner) – Again I mention the coverist, because Turner is draws very nice covers (although his women look somewhat anorexic).
 Anyways, this story got national press attention for the way it took the biggest heroes from DC (the Justice League) and completely undermined how everyone saw them.
 It was a murder mystery.
 A love story.
 It had intense fight scenes.
 Brought in major players.
 And… on top of that, it is fairly approachable and its fairly important to understanding the DC Universe today.